PS2ClassicsVault/Call-of-Duty-Black-Ops-3-BOiii-Client/README.md

 ## What do i need to use this client?

-- You will need a legit copy of Call of Duty: Black Ops 3 (Steam) you can buy the game here: https://store.steampowered.com/app/311210/Call_of_Duty_Black_Ops_III/
+- You will need a legit copy of Call of Duty: Black Ops 3 (Steam), you can buy the game here: https://store.steampowered.com/app/311210/Call_of_Duty_Black_Ops_III/

 - PC/Laptop with an active internet connection